Body-led clarity for sensitive professionals.

 Somatic Experiencing Practitioner

-The words you use shape who you work with, what you tolerate, and what you're body has to hold.
+The words you use shape who you work with, what you tolerate, and what your body ends up holding.

-You'll know when something's shifting when you find yourself asking:
+You’ll start to notice a shift when you find yourself asking:

 (answering emails at 11pm? maybe not anymore)